m-Py/propint/README.md

 ```

 As the code shows, it is possible to pass the lower and upper bounds of the four
 confidence intervals and the proportions directly to `ci.indep.interaction()`.
-In
+In the
-this case, `ci.one.prop()` is used to determine the boundaries of the 95% confidence
+illustrated case above, `ci.one.prop()` is used to determine the boundaries of the
-interval. `ci.one.prop()` is also part of the `propint` package and is used as the
+95% confidence interval. `ci.one.prop()` is also part of the `propint` package and is
-default computation of confidence intervals of single proportions (see Newcombe,
+used as the default computation of confidence intervals of single proportions (see
-1998a).
-Consequently, you can pass confidence intervals to `ci.indep.interaction()`
+Newcombe, 1998a).
+Consequently, you can pass confidence intervals to
-that you computed using some other method.
-Also note that we do not pass the
+`ci.indep.interaction()` that you computed using some other method.
+Also note that we
-confidence level in this case; `ci.indep.interaction()` computes the same confidence
+do not pass the confidence level in this case; `ci.indep.interaction()` computes the
-level that is implied in the lower and upper boundaries of the four proportions.
+same confidence level that is implied in the lower and upper boundaries of the four
+proportions.

 ## Other functions